HuynhCongTam/libws2812/README.md

 Sets all lights to 0, 0, 0

 `void Start()`
 Outputs the current values to the lights.
-This first checks if there is currently an update happening if there is it waits until it completes then starts the next one.
-Since the shifting of data to the lights is handled by DMA the function will return immediatly.
+This first checks if there is currently an update happening if there is it waits until it completes(which will block so be careful) then starts the next one.
+Since the shifting of data to the lights is handled by DMA the function will return immediatly otherwise.
 Inspection of the update_pending variable can be used to determine the current state of the DMA function.